mike99mac/minimy-mike99mac/gcode/README.md

 - Dry fit the sides on.
 - Glue the sides on, clamping with 5 24" clamps.
 - Allow to dry.
-- Screw 4 screws through each side into carcass.
+- Screw 4 1-1/2" stainless steel screws through each side into carcass.

 **TODO** Get a picture of this